Skip to main content

 The Archives of the Bodmin and Wadebridge Railway

-Brunel University Archives and Special Collections is pleased to announce the online launch of the catalogue here of our Bodmin and Wadebridge Railway Archives.
+Brunel University Archives and Special Collections is pleased to announce the online launch of the catalogue of our Bodmin and Wadebridge Railway Archives; ready for you to view.
 Consisting of 5 boxes, they form a small part of the huge Clinker bequest, and have never been catalogued before.

 The archives include Traffic ledgers, which record the daily workings of the locomotives, trains and traffic conveyed, as well as breakdowns, repairs etc; accounts and receipts, including correspondence with Fletcher Jennings, the well-known builder of tank engines based in Whitehaven; staff pay lists (which will be a fantastic resource for family historians with engine driver ancestors), and even a file of staff refreshment orders.
 The latter two files combined tell us, for example, that Jonathon Lobb was an engine driver in 1866, and had an allocation of a pint of ale!